garethtdavies/docker-masterclass/README.md

 actually needs to create a new layer for that directive or just re-use what already exists.

-Let's visualise an example here to make it a bit clearer.
+Let's visualize an example here to make it a bit clearer.
 Taking the contents of the `simple-docker-app` Dockerfile you currently have, it'll look something like this:
 ```